 Hey there, I am Chandra!

-Third-year CS PhD student in the theory group of University of Southern California under the advisement of Prof. Jiapeng Zhang.
+Fourth-year CS PhD student at the University of Southern California, working with Prof. Jiapeng Zhang.

-My broad areas of research are theoretical computer science and unsupervised learning, with a keen interest in random matrix theory and manifold learning.
+My broad research areas are theoretical computer science and unsupervised learning, with a keen interest in random matrix theory and manifold learning.
+I also enjoy working on purely combinatorial problems :)

-In the first two years of PhD, I primarily focused on spectral algorithms and their ability to solve fundamental models of graph clustering, such as community detection in the stochastic block model (SBM), as well as understanding their ability to analyze biological data.
-See publications for more details!
+In my three years of PhD, I explored unsupervised learning from a random matrix theoretic perspective, first focusing on fundamental models of graph clustering, such as community detection in the stochastic block model (SBM), and then trying to understand the structure of real-world graphs, such as graphs obtained from biological data.
+See research for more details.

 Teaching